ent/ent/doc/website/blog/tmp-versioned-migrations-sum-file.md

 [pressly/goose](https://github.com/pressly/goose) when developing services with Ent.

-In this blog post I want to show you another new feature of the Atlas project we call the **Migration Directory Integrity File**, which is now supported in Ent and how you can use it with any of the migration management tools you are already used to and like.
+In this blog post I want to show you another new feature of the Atlas project we call the **Migration Directory Integrity File**, which is now supported in Ent, and how you can use it with any of the migration management tools you are already used to and like.

 ### The Problem

-Using versioned migration has three major downsides a developer has to be aware of in order to not break the database.
+When using versioned migrations, developers need to be careful of doing the following in order to not break the database:

-1. History should not be changed
+1. Retroactively changing migrations that have already run.
-2. The order matters
+2. Accidently changing the order in which migrations are organized.
-3. SQL semantics are not checked automatically
+3. Checking in semantically incorrect SQL scripts.

-While all of the above should be detected in basic code review, it can slip the human eye, as it is error-prone.
+Theoretically, code review should guard teams from merging migrations with these issues.
+In my experience, however, there are many kinds of errors that can slip the human eye, making this approach error-prone.
-Therefore, an automated solution is a nice-to-have safety guard.
+Therefore, an automated way of preventing these errors is much safer.

-The first issue is addressed by most management tools by saving a hash of the applied migration file to the managed database and comparing it with the files.
+The first issue (changing history) is addressed by most management tools by saving a hash of the applied migration file to the managed database and comparing it with the files.
 If they don't match, the migration can be aborted.
-However, this happens in a very late stage in a features' development cycle, and it could save both time and resources if this can be detected earlier.
+However, this happens in a very late stage in the development cycle (during deployment), and it could save both time and resources if this can be detected earlier.

-For the second (and third) issue, have a look at the following image:
+For the second (and third) issue, consider the following scenario:

 ![atlas-versioned-migrations-no-conflict](https://entgo.io/images/assets/migrate/no-conflict-2.svg)